dongfangliu/CS171-1-Assigenment5/README.md

 ## **Introduction**

-In this assignment, you will be dealing with volume rendering, which is a very common rendering technique in industry for volume data.
-Volume data is a widely used as a type of data sources, such as CT data, smoke data and so on.
+In this assignment, you will be dealing with volume rendering, which is a very common rendering technique in the industry for volume data.
+Volume data is widely used as a type of data source, such as CT data, smoke data, and so on.
 In this assignment, you are required to write a Volume Ray-caster.
-Compared to volume texture projection with the "over" operator, ray-casting method gives a much more detailed control for programmers to adjust the overall appearance.
+Compared to volume texture projection with the "over" operator, the ray-casting method gives a much more detailed control for programmers to adjust the overall appearance.
 Implementing Ray-casting based volume rendering can also help you consolidate the basic knowledge of volume rendering.

-In the following, we will give you the specifics about what you need to accomplish, as well as some related guidelines in order to assist your programming.
+In the following, we will give you the specifics about what you need to accomplish, as well as some related guidelines to assist your programming.

 ---